strapi/strapi/docs/3.x.x/en/guides/authentication.md

 #### Usage

 - `email` is your user email.
 - `url` is the url link that user will receive.
+After the user triggers a new password reset, it is used to redirect the user to the new-password form.

 ```js
 $.ajax({